droosma/blog/content/post/practical-approaches-database-testing-testcontainers/index.md

 - **Avoiding Licensing and Cost Issues**
 Licensing and operational costs are legitimate concerns.
 Ideally, database providers would offer a free tier to mitigate these issues, but this isn't always the case.
 If costs become prohibitive, it may be worth exploring alternatives.

+I'm at a point where, for me, I will need convincing to use an in-memory database for testing, as opposed to the other way around.
+I'm not saying it's impossible, but by default, I would want to hear a compelling argument for it.
+Here's a non-exhaustive list of arguments that have swayed me:

+- **Rapid Prototyping and Development Cycles**
+If the project is in its infancy and the database and its requirements are still evolving, in-memory databases might be a good fit.
+However, I would still want to transition to a real database as soon as feasible.

+- **Unit Testing Specific Database Interactions** While in-memory databases might not fully mimic the behavior of a production database, they can still be useful for unit testing specific database interactions or data access layers, assuming the tests are designed with the limitations of in-memory databases in mind.